swisnoski/neato_golf/README.md

   <img src="media/donkey_kong_golf_1.jpg" alt="Donkey Kong Golfing" width="400">
 </p>

 Has this ever happened to you?
 You are playing golf against Donkey Kong, the greatest golf player to ever walk the earth.
-You've played a valient 17 holes, and are up by one point going into the 18th.
+You've played a valiant 17 holes, and are up by one point going into the 18th.
 But oh no!
 Donkey Kong shoots first, and gets a hole in one!
 To claim his legendary hoard of golden bananas (the biggest hoard east of the Mississippi) you must match his shot.
 How could you possibly make that happen?
-If you're nodding your head along, also having expereinced this common scenario, then we have the solution for you.
+If you're nodding your head along, also having experienced this common scenario, then we have the solution for you.

 **Let us introduce you to Neato Golf: our autonomous golf assistant that ensures you never miss the hole again.**